 Briefing · 02/05/2026

-Google's NotebookLM Audio Overviews look like a podcast feature.
-The more useful read is that they expose a new workflow: sources become structure, structure becomes dialogue, dialogue becomes performed explanation.
+Google's NotebookLM Audio Overviews expose a workflow: sources become structure, structure becomes dialogue, and dialogue becomes performed explanation.

 Upload a pile of sources.
 Press a button.
-A few minutes later, two hosts are talking through the material with structure, enthusiasm, analogies, recaps, and just enough casual friction to make it feel less like a generated summary and more like a real explainer podcast.
+A few minutes later, two hosts talk through the material with structure, analogies, recaps, and casual friction.

-The useful lesson is that Audio Overviews reveal a workflow pattern that will show up everywhere: source material becomes a performed explanation.
+Audio Overviews reveal a workflow pattern that will show up elsewhere: source material becomes a performed explanation.

-Not a chat answer.
-Not a document summary.
-A finished media object with a point of view, a sequence, roles, pacing, and audience assumptions.
+The output is a finished media object with a point of view, a sequence, roles, pacing, and audience assumptions.

 The visible product